SkiFire13/master-thesis/chapters/background.typ

   - (Join): $forall s in S. join S sub s$ and $forall t in X. forall s in S. t sub s => t sub join S$ ]

-Meet and join don't always exist, but when they do it can be proven that they are unique.
+Meet and join do not always exist, but when they do it can be proven that they are unique.
 We will however work with posets where they always exist for our purposes.

 #definition("lattice")[
   Let $(L, sub)$ be a poset.
 It is also a lattice if meet and join exist for every pair of elements, that is given $x, y in L$ both $meet {x, y}$ and $join {x, y}$ are defined.